da-x/duolingo-practice-again/README.md

 # duolingo-practice-again

-A hot-key for "Practice Again" button in Duolingo
+A Chrome extension adding a hot-key for "Practice Again" button in Duolingo.